denten-books/plain-text/1-chapter.md

 Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implicit mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.

 One could write, for example, "a field of study," without much thought about figurative space.
-Shklovsky would have the reader pause to consider the implications.
+Shklovsky would have the reader pause to consider the implications [@shklovksy_sborniki_1917].
 In what sense do ideas resemble (or not) a field?
 The poet could further make the metaphor strange.
-One could write "to mow a verdant field of literary study," for example, breaking and exposing the artifice of the initial metaphor.
-Better yet, an artist could depict a fictional character in the act act of mowing a field while discussing the relative merits of Tolstoy and Proust.
-The unexpected transference of properties between fields of study and fields of grass recovers the peculiarity of the initial metaphor.
-The figure is "made strange" again, in what Shklovsky calls the technique of poetic "estrangement" [@shklovksy_sborniki_1917].
+One could write "to scythe a verdant field of literary study," for example.
+The verb (to scythe) and the adjective (verdant) create an unexpected transference of qualities not present in the original image.
+They "break" the metaphor, exposing it as a conceit.
+To take the metaphor to its logical conclusion, a writer could depict a fictional character in the act of mowing a field of grass while discussing the relative merits of Tolstoy and Proust.
+The literary artifice actualizes the implied connections between field and field.
+The writer now shows what was merely told before.
+The technique of defamiliarization finally renews the figure: discarding the hardened clichés and suggesting novel linkages between the concepts.

 When pursuing estrangement the author "lays bare" or "makes obvious" the metaphor by drawing attention to its inner dynamics.
 Metaphors, as Lakoff and Johnson famously argued, do more than decorate---they structure everyday human activity.
+The metaphor shapes one system of conceptual relationships in terms of another.
+For example, the military image of "fortification defence" implies a conceptual system structuring the "defence of an argument" [@lakoff_metaphors_1980, 3-14].
+When defending the argument, a speaker acts in the way that resembles combat.
+A different metaphor would suggest a less combative mode of engagement between interlocutors.

-The metaphor shapes one system of conceptual relationships in terms of another [@lakoff_metaphors_1980, 3-14].
-The Russian formalists of the early twentieth century did then have the cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond language analysis.
+The Russian formalists of the early twentieth century did not quite have the contemporary cognitive vocabulary to connect mind and symbol, but they did understand estrangement as a matter of everyday practice, beyond language analysis.
 One of Shklovsky's central concerns was with the automatization of human experience, by which metaphors lose their evocative power through repeated use.
-Such metaphors become machines that transparently convey meaning, and, when habituated, disappear from view.
+Such metaphors become mere machines that convey meaning, and, when habituated, disappear from view.
 The human, who according to a Kantian view of the world, should be actively structuring his or her experience, is now being passively structured by the mechanism.
-Estrangement de-automates the experience [@shklovksy_sborniki_1917,
+Estrangement de-automates the experience [@shklovksy_sborniki_1917, @shklovsky_hod_1923,
-@shklovsky_hod_1923, @boym_estrangement_1996, @holquist_minding_2005].
-It
+@boym_estrangement_1996, @holquist_minding_2005].
+The interpretation of a
-brings agency back to the structuring experience.
-Through defamiliarization, readers discover the governing principles of their action: free to accept some parts of the conceptual transference (the intellectual field *is* vast!) and to reject others (but we will not mow it).
+metaphor recovers agency lost to the blind mechanization of thought.
+Through defamiliarization, readers discover the governing principles of their
+action: free to accept some parts of the conceptual transference (the intellectual field *is* vast!) and to reject others (but we will not mow it).

 Vladimir Nabokov, a writer conspicuously aware of his literary--theoretical heritage, makes use of this move consistently and with relentless clinical